vijaymarupudi/QualUtils/README.md

 # QualUtils: Qualtrics online experiment utilities

+Helpers to configure online experiments from Qualtrics and for Qualtrics to store external experiment data.

 ## How to use

 - [Set an embedded data field for each external page study you wish to